usnistgov/trojai-example/README.md

 The log will be named "<team name>.out".

 The log will be overwritten by subsequent submission evaluation runs.
-So if you want a persistant copy, download and rename the file from Google Drive before your next submission.
+So if you want a persistent copy, download and rename the file from Google Drive before your next submission.